6. Medicare Certification, Licensing, and Con Issues for ASCs

-EXHIBITS Exhibit 1: ASC Safe-Harbor Regulations of the Anti-Kickback Statute
+Exhibit 1: ASC Safe-Harbor Regulations of the Anti-Kickback Statute

-Exhibit 2: Sample Compliance Plan Cover Letter
+Exhibit 2: Sample Compliance Policy Plan

 Exhibit 3: Sample Operating Agreement

-Exhibit 5: Sample Policy for Antitrust Compliance
+Exhibit 4: Sample Policy for Antitrust Compliance

 Ambulatory Surgery Centers: Legal and Regulatory Issues addresses the unique nature of ASCs, emphasizing their physical and organizational separation from other providers, regardless of whether they are owned by a hospital, a physician practice, or other entity.
 In this newly-revised and updated edition, the authors address the history behind the development of ambulatory surgery centers (ASCs) and their rapid growth since Medicare approved payments to them in 1982.
 Today there are more than 5,900 ASCs operating in this country.
 This new edition focuses on current issues for ASCs, and offers practical and useful guidance for those involved in giving legal advice to them.